Paul-Browne/bones/README.md

 #####todo
-* change gridsystem classes
+* add epicgrid classes
-* add fontface markup to styles.css
+* add more icons to fontface
+* add form and button styles with icons for submit and search
+* generally make better